A quick note from Hubble

 But as the world’s first hybrid workplace platform, we help businesses overcome this.
-We’ve built four flagship products that enable businesses to work with their employees to find their ideal balance of working from the HQ, on-demand workspace and home—or a combination of all three.
+We’ve built three flagship products that enable businesses to work with their employees to find their ideal balance of working from the HQ, on-demand workspace and home—or a combination of all three.

 For example, the Hubble Pass—your all-access ticket to a global network of on-demand coworking spaces—can be a great solution for businesses whose workforce are split between HQ or remote work.
 With it, your pro-office employees can search for and book convenient workspace—such as meeting rooms, desks and event space—whenever they need them.